sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This cloud panel indicates echo test command duration.

-A high value here is likely to indicate a problem, especially if consistently high.
+A high value here likely indicates a problem, especially if consistently high.
 You can query for individual commands using `sum by (cmd)(src_gitserver_exec_running)` in Grafana (`/-/debug/grafana`) to see if a specific Git Server command might be spiking in frequency.

 If this value is consistently high, consider the following: